tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ````

 ###### Purines
-- Purines are constructed out of a
+- Purines are constructed out of a side sided ring fused to a five sided ring
+- Larger than Pyrimidines

+Includes
+1. Adenine (A)
+2. Guanine ()

 ##### Phosphate group
 The phosphate group in a nucleotide holds each nucleotide to each other, this is like the backbone of Nucleic Acids